pdGruby/cloupy/README.md

 Now the `wl.draw()` method will display the coordinates box.
 So, **if the `cl.g_WalterLieth()` object does not find the unnecessary data, it will just simply not display missing values**.
 What is more, **you can manually decide which elements on the graph are to be drawn**.

-**The `wl.draw()` method takes several arguments that let you to decide which element on the graph will be displayed**.
+**The `wl.draw()` method takes several arguments that let you decide which element on the graph will be displayed**.
 For example, if you do not want to display the title (which actually is the station name), the yearly means box and the bottom freeze rectangles, you have to pass the following arguments to the `wl.draw()` method:
 ```python
 wl.draw(title_text=False, yearly_means_box=False, freeze_rectangles=False)
 ```